It's summer, time for a road trip. See you in a week or two.

 And now here's a schematic of that same basic circuit, but with a few changes that were made along the way while putting this project together - it's kind of an "as built" circuit diagram, to use an obscure engineering term.
 I used to be an obscure engineer:

 I may have been an engineer, but as you can see, I wasn't an artist - hey, it's freehand.
 The 5Z1 designation is just some bad humor.
 Moving on, here are the differences between this circuit and the Fender Tweed 5F1 Champ that it's based on:

-• A 6.8uF cathode bypass capacitor on the first triode section of the 12AX7 reduces the "woof" (unneeded or unwanted low end that can make your guitar tone sound flabby, and sucks power while trying to reproduce that spectrum), relative to the response of the 25uF used in virtually all Fender amps.Also, you may have noticed that most Tweed Champ schematics show no bypass cap here at all, but if you look closely at those diagrams, you'll see two dots on either side of the 1.5K resistor, so someone in the past has erased that cap - and everyone since then has file-shared that schematic, and so it goes.
-No cathode bypass capacitor at the first gain stage results in less gain, less overall volume, and way less great gritty overdrive when you dime the volume pot - in other words, a Tame Champ - so, let's make sure that cap is in there.
+You may have noticed that most Tweed Champ schematics show no bypass capacitor here at all, but if you look closely at those diagrams, you'll see two dots on either side of the 1.5K resistor.
+Someone in the past has erased that cap and left the tie points in, and everyone since then has file-shared that schematic, and so it goes.
+No cathode bypass capacitor at the first gain stage results in less gain, less overall volume, and way less great gritty overdrive when you dime the volume knob - in other words, a Tame Champ - so, let's make sure that cap is in there.

-• In a nod to the Blackface/Silverface era, I've added a 1.5K grid stopper going into the 6V6, a 470K on the screen grid, and subbed a choke at the top of the main power supply Pi filter, instead of a 10K resistor.
+• In a nod to the Blackface/Silverface era, I've added a 1.5K grid stopper going into the 6V6 power tube, a 470K on its screen grid, and subbed a choke at the top of the main power supply "Pi" filter, instead of a 10K resistor.
 The 1.5K and 470K may help out when you run a 6L6 instead of a 6V6 (good to have the choice), and the choke simply reduces hum - always a good thing.

 • A 10K resistor instead of a 22K at the second Pi filter ups the voltage at the plates of the 12AX7, which may add headroom.
 Or it might not, but I like a little more clean before the onset of dirt, and this seems to do the trick.

 Parts Is Parts